PoeCoh/Dreamland/README.md

   - For test process, application will collect test data in json form when possible and create a record with data for each unit.
 In the event of failure test should automatically generate an Issue record for the unit
   - For shipping, application will check serial number for completed records for each process for assemlby, and verify no open Issues remain.
 If no issues are found unit is applied to a work order

+Having learned that MariaDB supports JSON arrays I'm changing my tactics.
+1. User logs on
+   - Application fetches assigned work roles for user (SMT, AOI, Build...) from MDB
+     - Multiple roles can be assigned
+     - Application will prioritize roles based on order
+     ```json
+     {
+        "Name":"Ben",
+        "Roles":["Test","Program"],
+        "UserName":"Hash",
+        "Password":"Hash"
+     }
+     ```
+   - Application assigns job based on priority with information from GS and MDB
+     - Priority is based off of estimated time to complete all steps based on 1000 board moving average against time until product is due
+     -

 # Serial Number Details

 Serial Numbers will be formatted as YYYYMMDDHHMMSS###, then cast to base64, then printed as a QR in batches of 1000 (000-999)